-We intend to carry out research based on the types of services advisers (regulated or unregulated) specialising in costs are, or might be, involved in.
+We carried out research based on the types of services that advisers (regulated or unregulated) specialising in costs are, or might be, involved in.
 We then went on to consider whether any regulatory or legislative change might remove barriers to innovation or encourage innovation.

-- How might advisers specialising in costs drive services in a way that exerts a downward pressure on the costs of legal services?
+- How might advisors specialising in costs drive services in a way that exerts a downward pressure on the costs of legal services?

 - Would any regulatory or legislative change relevant to Costs Lawyers remove barriers to capturing this benefit or capture greater benefits?

 Clients do not feel that legal costs are under control

 As our consultants carried out this research on our behalf, they repeatedly heard the message that clients want legal costs for resolving disputes to be better controlled.

 All of the Costs Lawyers we interviewed believed that they had an impact on costs rather than just moving costs between parties.
 This view was supported in the wider market survey carried out, in which 88% of those responding said that they believed that it was part of their role to impact overall legal costs and not just to redistribute costs away from their clients.

 The people we spoke to were also clear that they do not believe that further civil litigation reform is the answer (or at least the whole answer) and there is more that all legal regulators could to do to support better control of costs earlier in the process, even before the stage of costs budgeting.

 Next steps: The CLSB will plan in a programme of work aimed at harnessing the unique insights that Costs Lawyers can bring to stimulating discussion across all the legal regulators about how legal costs can be better controlled.

 Awareness of the benefits of using Costs Lawyers